FACTBOX-Sporting world reacts to Russia's invasion of Ukraine | Sports-Games

 SKIING The International Skiing Federation (FIS) said Russian and Belarusian athletes will not participate in its competitions for the rest of the 2021-2022 season.

-It also cancelled the remaining 2021-2022 events that were meant to take place in Russia.
+It also canceled the remaining 2021-2022 events that were meant to take place in Russia.
 SPECIAL OLYMPICS

-The Special Olympics, which is for competitors with intellectual disabilities, cancelled the World Winter Games which were scheduled to be held in Kazan, Russia in January 2023.
+The Special Olympics, which is for competitors with intellectual disabilities, canceled the World Winter Games which were scheduled to be held in Kazan, Russia in January 2023.
 SURFING

 The International Surfing Association (ISA) said no athletes and officials from Russia would be invited to participate or attend its events until further notice.
 SOCCER

-Premier League clubs Manchester United and Everton have suspended sponsorships with Russian companies, while UEFA and German club Schalke 04 cancelled their partnerships with Russian energy company Gazprom.
+Premier League clubs Manchester United and Everton have suspended sponsorships with Russian companies, while UEFA and German club Schalke 04 canceled their partnerships with Russian energy company Gazprom.
 SQUASH

 The World Squash Federation said it would relocate the 2022 World Junior Championship set to take place in St Petersburg.
 SWIMMING